Bolt-Down Pole Installation – Guidelines & Requirements for Install<br />

 Concrete Foundation

-To ensure your bolt-down pole is correctly installed, there are a number of steps that should be carried out to guarantee your pole is supported and safe.
+To ensure your bolt-down pole is correctly installed, some steps should be carried out to guarantee your pole is supported and safe.
 A foundation should be designed by an engineer with extensive knowledge of the soil conditions in your area.
 What depth does the ground freeze?
 Are there water table concerns?
 Is there a risk of extreme temperatures or high wind speeds?
 What are the specific town and city codes?
 These factors play a huge part in creating a suitably prepared area for work to begin.

 Final Installation Procedures

 Installation procedures should be closely followed to establish a safe environment.
-Poles and fixtures are heavy components when put together, particularly if a number of fixtures are mounted to one pole.
+Poles and fixtures are heavy components when put together, particularly if many fixtures are mounted to one pole.
 Your electrician should double- and triple-check that all fixtures are appropriately and securely mounted to each pole.

 Pole Placement